Regents Professor of the

 Mortimer Sellers is Regents Professor of the University System of Maryland and director of the University of Baltimore Center for International and Comparative Law.
-Sellers has written numerous books and articles on international law, constitutional law, legal history, comparative law, and jurisprudence.
-He is the co-editor of the Cambridge University Press book series ASIL Studies in International Legal Theory and co-editor (with David Gerber) of the Cambridge series ASCL Studies in Comparative Law .
+Sellers has written numerous books and articles on international law, constitutional law, the philosophy of law, comparative law, and legal history.
+He is the co-editor (with Mark Agrast) of the Cambridge University Press book series ASIL Studies in International Legal Theory and co-editor (with David Gerber) of the Cambridge series ASCL Studies in Comparative Law .
 He is co-editor (with Stephan Kirste) of the IVR Encyclopedia of the Philosophy of Law.

-Prior to joining the faculty in 1989, Sellers practiced law in Philadelphia and Washington, served as clerk to the Hon.
+In addition to his academic work, Sellers has practiced law in Philadelphia and Washington, served as clerk to the Hon.
 James Hunter III of the United States Court of Appeals for the Third Circuit, and studied as a Rhodes Scholar and Frank Knox Fellow at University College, Oxford.
-He has been a visitor at Cambridge University, Erasmus University Rotterdam, the Academy of International Law in The Hague, and Georgetown University Law Center.
+He has been a visitor at Oxford University, Cambridge University, Erasmus University Rotterdam, the Academy of International Law in The Hague, and Georgetown University Law Center.

 Sellers is the President of IVR, the International Association for the Philosophy of Law and Social Philosophy and an associate member of the International Academy of Comparative Law.
 He is a member of the Middle Temple and is admitted to practice before the District of Columbia, Maryland, New Jersey, Pennsylvania, and the United States Supreme Court bars.

-The Rule of Law in Comparative Perspective (editor, Springer, with Tadeusz Tomaszewski, 2010)
+The Rule of Law in Comparative Perspective (with Tadeusz Tomaszewski) (2010)

-The Internationalization of Law and Legal Education (editor, Springer, with Jan Klabbers, 2008)
+The Internationalization of Law and Legal Education (with Jan Klabbers) (2008)

-Universal Human Rights: Moral Order in a Divided World (editor, Rowman & Littlefield with David Reidy, 2005)
+Universal Human Rights: Moral Order in a Divided World (with David Reidy) (2005)